SENG480a-NutriDine/mobile/README.md

 React Native Application that interacts with Firebase BaaS.

+## Getting Started for Teachers

+Use this [link](https://github.com/SENG480a-NutriDine/mobile/wiki/Instructions-for-Teachers) and follow the instructions, please.

 ## Getting Started for Devs

 This is a React-Native with Expo App that has a firebase API connection setup.
 For many classic DB tasks, log into the Firebase console (you will first need to be granted access).